blagodarin/aulos/README.md

 ![Screenshot of Aulos Studio](studio/screenshot.png)

-## What to expect
+## What's not there

-First of all, Aulos is in its early stages of development. *Any* commit may change *anything* (API, ABI, file format) in an incompatible way until Aulos reaches at least version 0.1, which will be the first more-or-less production-ready release.
+* **Version compatibility.** Aulos is still at the prototype stage, so until at least 0.1 *any* commit may change *anything* (API, ABI, file format) in an incompatible way.

-This bumpy journey may also bring:
-* **Binary file format.** Binary data is more compact and should be faster to load, so this is definitely coming, but not before the composition structure gets stabilized.
+* **Binary file format.** Binary data is more compact and should be faster to load.
-  At this stage of development, some format changes require manual file manipulations, which are easier to do with text than with binary data.
+  However, the composition structure should be stabilized before adding binary format, and at this stage of development, some format changes require manual file manipulations, which are easier to do with text than with binary data.
-* **Ergonomic voice editor.** The current editor is both limited and complicated.
-  It clearly lacks visualization of what's going on.
+* **Visual voice editor.** The current editor lacks visualization of what's going on under the hood.
 * **Voice libraries.** It's inconvenient to start every composition from scratch, reinventing all voices or copying them value-by-value from another composition.
   It's also more user-friendly to provide newcomers with a set of pre-designed voices than to force them to make their own.

-P. S. No estimates, sorry.
+* **MIDI import.** Not needing to recreate existing melodies in the Studio can greatly improve Aulos adoption.
+* **Easy sequence manipulation.** Ability to copy, move, split and merge sequences from the Studio is also required for switching to binary file format.